Drug Comparison

 PopulationObesity/overweightObesity/overweightObesity with knee OA

-However, orforglipron’s ~15% weight loss is clinically significant and exceeds the efficacy of most currently approved anti-obesity medications.
+However, orforglipron’s approximately 12% weight loss (treatment-regimen estimand) is clinically significant and exceeds the efficacy of most previously approved anti-obesity medications.
 For many patients, this level of weight loss is sufficient to achieve meaningful health improvements, including reductions in cardiovascular risk, improvements in sleep apnea, and better glycemic control.

 Glycemic Control